 Robin Thicke

-His third album, Something Else (2007), peaked at number three on the Billboard 200, and was preceded by the moderate hit song "Magic".
+His third album, Something Else (2007), peaked at number three on the Billboard 200, and was supported by the modest hit "Magic".
 His fourth, Sex Therapy: The Session (2008), peaked at number nine and spawned the single "Sex Therapy", while his fifth, Love After War (2011), peaked at number 22.
 His sixth album, Blurred Lines (2013) was preceded by the single of the same name, and debuted atop both the Billboard 200 and UK Albums Chart despite mixed critical reception.
 Since 2019, Thicke has been a panelist on the Fox musical competition show The Masked Singer.

 Biography from the Wikipedia article Robin Thicke.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.